-Mouthpieces come in a variety of different shapes and sizes each of which affect the way the mouthpiece feels to play and the sound it produces.
+Mouthpieces come in a variety of different shapes and sizes each of which affects the way the mouthpiece feels to play and the sound it produces.

-Different manufacturers have different ways of labelling the measurements of a mouthpiece but to help explain here’s a handy guide.
+Different manufacturers have different ways of labeling the measurements of a mouthpiece but to help explain here’s a handy guide.

 Usually, a lower number correlates to a larger mouthpiece, but it is always worth checking the specifications.

 Also, make sure to check that the size of the shank will fit in the bore size of your trombone.